astrothesaurus/release-prep/checklist.md

 * Prepare and finalize local UAT repo, commit changes
 * Update UAT transformation scripts in GitHub if needed
 * Select new image for website header rotation
-* Write annoucement blog post, schedule for release
+* Write announcement blog post, schedule for release
 * Update this checklist if needed

 ### Launch Day (Friday)